artem1984A/React_Final_Project/README.md

 This is a React-based event management application.
 It allows users to view, create, edit, and delete events.
 The application features components for managing events, a navigation bar, and pages to display individual event details.

+Project used as data events.json file , which should be running by json-server:

+json-server events.json

 Table of Contents

 	•	Prerequisites